-Every knife set starts with a chef's knife (multi purpose knife), also sometimes called a French knife in the west or Gyuto in Japan.
-People often ask for a santoku, as it’s a name they’ve heard before but I find them a bit small for use as a multipurpose knife as they generally come in a 165mm (6inch) size only.
-They are far too small for cabbage or watermelons, and those large onions from the farmer’s market for example.
-I think a 210mm gyuto is the best knife for home sized jobs.
+Every knife set starts with a chef's knife (multi purpose knife), also called a French knife in the west or Gyuto in Japan.
+People often ask for a santoku, as it’s a name they’ve heard before but I find them a bit small for use as a multipurpose knife as they generally come in a 165mm or 180mm size.
+They are far too small for cabbage or watermelons, and those large onions from the farmer’s market, for example.
+I've always thought a 210mm gyuto is the best knife for home-sized jobs.
 If you are a chef I’d suggest a 240mm or 270mm but that’s a different story, as chefs demand more and a larger knife makes turning 100kg of potatoes into hash browns a much easier task.

-I love Masashi knives.
-I do.
+I love Nigara knives.
 They look great if you're gonna be on TV and great when cooking for friends.
-Masashi-san makes knives that slice through food like magic but are also more rugged than one would think.
+Yoshizawa-san is a super talented young blacksmith who combines ancient forging techniques with high-tech steels that stay sharp longer than most.
 This knife is super fun to use when cooking by yourself, but even more fun when someone is watching you cook.
 We all get dressed to impress on special occasions, why not have a knife for those occasions as well?

-This is my number one gyuto at home, currently.
+This is my number one gyuto at home.
 The sharpness this knife is capable of and how incredibly long it stays sharp blows my mind.
 The first time I used it I was in love.
-The finger notch at the end of the blade is brilliance.
-If you put your first or middle finger there and grip the blade you will be holding a knife like a chef and you will know what is perfect balance.
+The finger notch at the end of the blade is brilliance, if you put your first or middle finger there and grip the blade, you will be holding a knife like a chef and know what true perfect balance feels like.
 I get that it's pricey, but so is a Ferrari.

 This blog is all about how the 210mm gyuto is a great home knife, but I know some people love to rock a larger knife.
 One challenge is that they can be a bit heavy for some home users.
 Professional chefs love a longer knife, sometimes as long as 300mm, because the extra blade makes big jobs easier.
-Longer blades make cutting 200 pounds of potatoes into hash browns easier as the extra length makes a bigger fulcrum and you need less force to cut….or something sciency like that.
-If that sounds like you, these are my recommendations for longer knives that are still nice and light.
+Extra length makes a bigger fulcrum and you need less force to cut….or something sciency like that.
+If that sounds like you, these are my recommendations for longer knives that are still nicely balanced.

-And finally heres a pick of what I'm using at home right now.
+And finally, heres a pick of what I'm using at home right now.
 You can always have one more knife.